Sustainability and Environmental Management

 Our Greenhouse Gas Emissions

 We welcome the opportunity to present our global emissions inventories.
-Data is provided for the 2018 and 2019 calendar years.
 With this disclosure to ISO 14064-1 :2018, Mainfreight intends to demonstrate best practice in emissions reporting and reinforce its commitment to better understanding and, ultimately, improving our operational carbon emissions performance.

 2019 GHG Emissions Inventory Report